Genez-io/deployapps-landing-page/content/posts/getting_started_upstash.md

 ![Alt text](/posts/image-1.png)

-Hit the `Save` button to set the database credentials as environment variables in your genezio project:
+Hit the `Save` button to set the database credentials as environment variables in your DeployApps project:

 ![Alt text](/posts/image-2.png)